 A: Yes.
 Both MODFLOW-SURFACT™ / MODHMS® can be used on 64-bit machines.
-A 32-bit and 64-bit version of the code is provided with each license of the software.
+32-bit and 64-bit versions of the code are provided with each license of the software.

 Q: Is it necessary to use the PCG5 solver?

-A: No. But we suggest using the PCG5 solver, because it is a robust solver and much faster than other solvers.
+A: No, but we suggest using the PCG5 solver because it is robust and much faster than other solvers.
 Some users have reported the PCG5 solver to be 10 times faster than other solvers.

 Q: The suggested defaults for viscosity and gravity have the time unit in seconds.
 If my model is using time in days, do I have to convert the units for viscosity and gravity, or is this already assumed in the model?

 A: The model only assumes a consistent set of units.
 Thus, you will need to convert all parameters to a consistent set of units before using them as input to the model.